TimOsahenru/notes/_posts/2025-11-23-Getting-hired.md

 I had to be intentional about what part of tech I wanted to start building a career in and for me it was as a backend engineer; a backend engineer is mostly concerned about the flow of logic of an application.

 I had researched some of the best languages to learn as far back as 2021 and Python was top on that list, it still is as of {{ site.time | date: "%Y" }} according to [Hostinger](https://www.hostinger.com/tutorials/best-programming-languages-to-learn).
-It took me about 6 a months journey to understand the concepts programming and Python.
+It took me about 6  months to journey the process from beginner to getting a job, I had to go back to understanding the concepts of programming and Python.

 When I was sure I understood what it’ll cost me to be proficient in Python as a backend engineer, I committed myself to it.